arianitu/postgres-statefulset/config/README.md

 The remaining edits required for truffle-config.js are on the latter webpage.

-You should follow that page for a link to the ELA/ETH "faucet" where we are supposed to obtain Test Eth.
-I found it failed repeatedly and we have zero Test ELA/ETH. :(   ...
+On that page is a link to the ELA/ETH "faucet" where we are supposed to obtain Test Ela/Eth. faucet.elaeth.io , however we found it failed repeatedly and we have zero Test ELA/ETH. :(   ...

 We did find that we could successfully connect to the Truffle development network (as paupers) with the above nodePort config.
 This means we are connected to the Elastos Blockchains, after running

 `truffle console --network development`.

-We were able to obtain an Eth Account Address with:
+We were also able to obtain an Eth Account Address with:

 `web3.eth.personal.newAccount("MY_PASSWORD")`.